BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 ## Functions

-The modules.py script contains utility functions used by the house-price.py script to preprocess data and evaluate models:
+The modules directory contains script utility functions used by each pipeline steps preprocess data to evaluate models.
+The functions are described below:

 <ul>
     <li><b>count_null_data</b>: Counts and prints the number of missing values in each column of the dataset.</li>